-What did those dreams twenty-five years ago of my small daughter drowning mean?
+What did those dreams more than thirty years ago of my small daughter drowning mean?
 Besides taking them literally and being ever watchful that she was safe, I did consider if they were a warning that my toddler daughter was drowning in another way.
 Was she psychologically drowning in her home or pre-school environments?
 Were there certain people in her life who were harming her in some manner?
 Oh, I did all of the investigating possible, but could not come to any conclusion that my daughter was being harmed in any drastic way.
-I did much soul-searching, realizing many of my own shortcomings as a mother, but the only area in which I felt I was possibly smothering Stephanie was my anxious overprotectivness, which I considered reasonable since I did have those dreams and children do die in drowning accidents.
+I did much soul-searching, realizing many of my own shortcomings as a mother, but the only area in which I felt I was possibly smothering her was my anxious over-protectiveness, which I considered reasonable since I did have those dreams and children do die in drowning accidents.

 I realize that dreams can be useful at times and indeed can be messages, literally or symbolically, but I also know that many times dreams are merely a hodgepodge of subconscious thoughts and emotions that are being released.
 Were those “drowning dreams” merely my own motherly subconscious fears being expressed?
 I don't know.
 All I know is that they were very real to me and did feed my fear for the safety of my little girl, and for a couple of years I became imbalanced in my concern.